 We are certain every design engineer on the planet has come across the problem of creating a library of standard parts at one point or another.
 So we have created some files that will hopefully make the task a lot less bothersome.

-To receive your FREE copy of these part files to start building your own library of standard parts simply complete the short form below.
+To receive your FREE copy of these part files and start building your own library of standard parts, simply complete the short form below.

 Most of the fasteners can be created by adjusting a few global variables.
 Just visit your favourite fastener suppliers’ website, get the information required, and populate the information using the “Manage Equations” dialogue box.
 You can find this by right-clicking on the equation list in the feature manager.

-Once you have populated the fields and closed the dialogue box you will have a model file of the fastener you need.
+Once you have populated the fields and closed the dialogue box, you will have a model file of the fastener you need.
 Then simply click, File, Save As, and give it a name.
-You’re welcome to use our naming format to get you started if you like.
+You’re welcome to use our naming format to get started if you’d like.

 Mxx-yy-SKT-CAP-SET-zz